 The issue of exhibition remuneration has been an important topic for artists' associations throughout Europe for years.
 The symposium – organized by the IAA Europe, Internationale Gesellschaft der Bildenden Künste (IGBK), the German collecting society VG Bild-Kunst, and the association European Visual Artists (EVA) on November 22, 2018 in Brussels – facilitated an exchange on national and regional remuneration models that have already been successfully put into practice.
 In addition, guidelines and campaigns were presented (programme/pdf).

-Brochure and report
+Brochure and documentation

 The symposium took part under the patronage of Sabine Verheyen, MEP, Member of the European Parliament’s Committee on Culture and Education.